getgrav/grav-learn/pages/10.cookbook/02.twig-recipes/docs.md

     }
 ```

-For this example we'll create a simple filter to count the takes a string and splits it into chunks separated by a delimiter.
-This is particular useful for things like credit card numbers, license keys etc. First we need to register the filter in the `onTwigInitialized()` method:
+First we need to register the filter in the `onTwigInitialized()` method:

 ```php
     /**